1. Are you accepting applications for 2022?

 8. How much of my time will the CTMC require?

-Spring/Summer Phase (April - August): you will spend at least 2-3 hours per week working on assignments, reviewing course material, participating in small group meetings by teleconference, and attending webinars remotely.
+Spring/Summer Phase (April - August): you will spend at least 3-5 hours per week working on assignments, reviewing course material, and participating in small group meetings and attending webinars virtually.
 A copy of the 2019 syllabus is available here

-Residential course (July in Ann Arbor, MI) or Iowa City, IA): The residential course will start with a dinner reception on the first evening.
+(July in Ann Arbor, MI or Iowa City, IA): The intensive experience/residential course will start with a dinner reception on the first evening.
 Lectures will begin at 8AM and end at 5:30PM on the other days.
 There will be small group activities; and a networking dinner during one evening of the course.
 A copy of the 2019 residential course agenda is available here

 From a previous trainee: